4ngelixa/eti-ridesharing-microservices/README.md

 Each microservice is able to perform CRUD (Create, Read, Update, Delete) operations.

-Benefits of using Microservice architecture:
-- Easier to manage due to smaller code base
+- Smaller code base = Application is easier to manage
-- Each service scales independently when needed
 - Changes can be applied to each service independently
 - Each service runs separately and communicates with each other using lightweight mechanisms